sg16-unicode/sg16-meetings/README.md

     changes granted permission rather than mandating behavior.
   - Victor: We went with more relaxed wording due to concerns over user provided locales; we could strengthen the behavior.
-  - Hubert: Yes, we had weak concensus for use of literal encoding for UTF-8, but that doesn't imply consensus for more general use.
+  - Hubert: Yes, we had weak consensus for use of literal encoding for UTF-8, but that doesn't imply consensus for more general use.
   - Tom: I don't buy the argument that because the format string needs to match literal encoding for compile time processing that that implies